transcenddev/awesome-temporary-email/README.md

 - A link to the service
 - 1–2 feature tags (e.g., `API`, `Persistence`, `Privacy`)
 - Optional screenshot in `assets/`

-## License

-This curated list is suitable for a permissive license such as `CC0-1.0` or `MIT`.
-Add a `LICENSE` file if you want to make a specific choice.

 ## Acknowledgements